Deportation Defense Attorney in Omaha

 Carlson & Blakeman, LLP Is Ready to Fight for You

 If you or a loved one has been detained by ICE or is facing removal from the U.S., reach out to our Omaha deportation defense attorneys right away.
-We can meet with you during a free and private consultation to discuss your legal rights and options.
+We can meet with you during a private consultation to discuss your legal rights and options.
 Our attorneys work quickly and efficiently to obtain supporting evidence and put together powerful cases for our clients.
 We understand the law, and we know how to navigate the system.

 Our firm can represent you or your loved one every step of the way, including in initial proceedings, detained proceeding cases for those in custody, master calendar and merit hearings, and appeals.
 We are prepared to handle all necessary paperwork and will work to ensure you do not miss any important deadlines or steps that could jeopardize your immigrant status or residency in the U.S.